Y-O-W/Y-O-W/README.md

 # About Me

 🤘 Hi, I'm Yves (you might also know me as YOWfactor).

-🛠️ Full Stack Developer working with Ruby on Rails, Hotwire, and PostgreSQL.
+:gem: Full Stack Developer working with Ruby on Rails, Hotwire, and PostgreSQL.

 🌱 Currently deepening React, TypeScript, and AI integration.
 🔥 I bridge engineering and business — I write the code and understand why it matters.